mhddurrah/mhddurrah/README.md

 ## 💼 Job

-Technical Advisory Software Engineer at [Amadeus IT Group](https://corporate.amadeus.com)
+Principal Software Engineer at [Amadeus IT Group](https://corporate.amadeus.com)

 ## 🧠 Know / Using